mdelapenya/docker-go-sdk/config/README.md

 #### Auth Configs For Hostname

-It will return the registry credentials for the given Docker registry.
+It returns the registry credentials for the given Docker registry.

 ```go
 authConfig, err := config.AuthConfigForHostname("https://index.docker.io/v1/")